Investing always comes with risk. The question for most new investors will be how much risk they are willing to take on.

 The entire cryptocurrency market is only worth a few hundred billion dollars, which is tiny when compared to something like the gold market, which is worth well over $7 trillion.
 Or the real estate market, the largest asset market in the world, which is worth over $200 trillion.

 The thin market makes cryptocurrencies very volatile and highly speculative.
 Bitcoin has the largest market cap and longest track record, making it somewhat less speculative than the hundreds of other cryptocurrencies (many of which have gone to zero or close to it).
+Individuals interested in getting involved with the cryptocurrencies should consider using a digital currency exchange to buy and sell the different tokens and coins.

 What attracts most investors to this market is the potential for outsized gains.
 During the years of 2017 and 2018, some tokens saw their value increase by huge amounts in short timeframes.